JTZ18/SFT-llama3.1-8b/README.md

 ## Training

 Final version of models were trained with the parameters which are default in training scripts.
-Training logs can be accessed on [WandB](https://wandb.ai/furiousteabag/doppelganger).

 ### LoRA fine-tune